sayemomer/telecast-streams/README.md

 #### Data streaming

-#### Notification service

-#### Infrastructure as code

 Although this section can be seen as unnecessary to the actual solution of the problem,  I decided to leverage the IasC solutions, which codifies the entire architecture and can save a ton of deployment time.
+There are several tools for managing serverless application, such as AWS SAM, serverless framework, and terraform.
+However, for the sake of minimality, I will decide between SAM and serverless framework.

+ On the one hand, the serverless framework is a provider-agnostic solution.
+Thus, its possible to deploy FaaS functions into multiple serverless vendors.
+Interestingly, the Deployment process is magical (Creates s3 buckets to store artefacts automatically) in SF, and indeed, it's easy.
+Offline testing needs to install an extra package(serverless offline) and does not need a docker.

+ On the other hand, as SAM is an abstract layer of AWS cloudformation, it is easy for running AWS user.
+Moreover, it consists of fewer boilerplate.SAM Local creates the same environment as Lambda, which spins up local API gateway and then runs function in docker.
+Finally, it has deep integration of AWS tools for debugging , testing and development such as  AWS Serverless Application Repository, AWS Toolkit for Visual Studio Code, AWS Cloud9 IDE, Jenkins plugin.

+ Considering the above options with my solution, I decided to stick with SAM:
+1. Owing to this solution is utterly based on AWS, it will be overkill to use a multi-cloud solution tool.
+2. Development and testing with the more AWS like tools with SAM may ease the process.
+3. Local development will be more likely to AWS Lambda.

 ## Prerequisites